Risks involved in participating in an Alternative Investment Fund (AIF) include the following.

-Achievement of rental and capital returns will depend on a range of factors including the property asset as well as the wider economy.
-Past performance is not an indication of future performance, and investors should be aware that they might not recover the amount invested.
-You should ensure that you understand the effects of exchange rate fluctuations and taxation on your investment return.
+Achievement of income and capital returns will depend on a range of factors, related both to the asset and the wider economy.
+Past performance is not an indication of future performance, and you should be aware that you might not recover the amount invested.
+You should ensure that you understand, in particular, the effects of exchange rate fluctuations and taxation on your investment return.

 Real estate investments can perform in a cyclical way, and values may increase or decrease accordingly.
 Economic, political and legal issues can affect values as they would other asset classes.
 Any future downturn in the real estate market could materially adversely affect the value and income generated from a property investment.
 Investors are to individually assess and establish their level of comfort with this risk from the outset.